mitre/emasser/lib/emasser/help/staticcode_post_mapper.md

 scanDate                Integer    [Required] The findings scan date - Unix time format cweId                   String     [Required] The Common Weakness Enumerator (CWE) identifier

-rawSeverity*            String     [Optional] Values include the following: (Low, Medium, Moderate, High, Critical) count                   Integer    [Optional] Number of instances observed for a specified finding

-*rawSeverity: In eMASS, values of "Critical" will appear as "Very High", and values of “Medium” will appear as "Moderate".
-Any values not listed as options in the list above will map to “Unknown” and appear as blank values.

 Example: